ericclack/clojure-wiki/README.md

 ## Prerequisites

+Java 1.8+

 You will need [Leiningen][1] 2.0 or above installed.

 [1]: https://github.com/technomancy/leiningen

-And CouchDB, tested with version 1.6.1.
-On a Mac you can install with `brew install couchdb`.
+CouchDB, tested with version 1.6.1.
+On a Mac you can install with `brew install couchdb`, on Debian/Ubuntu/etc `sudo apt-get install couchdb`

 ## Set up